As an entrepreneur, a website is essential for all businesses.

 When you sign up for SiteGround, you get to choose the location of the data center (where servers are located).

 If most of your customers are in the United States, I highly recommend that you choose a data center in the US.
-This way, your site loads faster for most of your customers.
+By choosing the data center that is closest to where your customers are, your site will load faster for your customers.